Dr Calum Bain

 All tissues of the body are populated with a mixture of immune cells that help protect the body from invasion by microbes.
 In many tissues the most abundant immune cell is the macrophage.
-Macrophages are strategically positioned to capture and destroy microbial intruders, but also clear dead cells and orchestrate tissue repair after injury or infection.
-However, in some people the tissue repair functions of macrophages can become uncontrolled leading to excessive repair, unconstrained scar formation (fibrosis) and organ dysfunction.
+Macrophages are essential ‘house keepers’, clearing millions of dead cells from the body each day and producing factors to maintain the structural cells of tissues.
+However, macrophages also orchestrate the inflammation and tissue repair processes during and following injury or infection.
+However, in some people macrophages can become dysregulated leading to them becoming excessively pro-inflammatory and drive chronic inflammation, such as inflammatory bowel disease (IBD).
+In other settings, the wound repair functions of macrophages overshoot leading to excessive repair, unconstrained scar formation (fibrosis) and organ dysfunction.
 For instance, idiopathic pulmonary fibrosis (IPF) is an incurable, devastating, deadly disease where progressive scarring of the lung is believed to involve macrophages with overactive and aberrant behaviour.

 I graduated from the University of Glasgow with a BSc in Immunology in 2007.
 I was then awarded an MRC PhD studentship from the University of Glasgow and worked with Professor Allan Mowat in the Centre for Immunobiology to investigate the role of macrophages in intestinal homeostasis and disease, for which I was awarded the Joseph Black Medal and Alan Hird Prize in Medicine for the top PhD thesis in the School of Medicine.
 After completing my PhD in 2012, I continued to work in the Mowat group, where I led their Wellcome Trust funded studies exploring the origin of intestinal macrophages.
 Collectively, my work demonstrated for the first time that unlike most tissue macrophages, those in the gut wall require constant replenishment by circulating monocytes, in a process that is, in part, dependent on the microbiota.
 In June 2014 I moved to work with Dr Stephen Jenkins at the Centre for Inflammation Research (CIR) at the University of Edinburgh to take advantage of the plethora of tools available for macrophage research and in vivo fate mapping of myeloid cells.
 In February 2017, I was awarded a Sir Henry Dale Fellowship from the Wellcome Trust/Royal Society to establish my own lab within the CIR.

-Professor Moira Whyte, CIR - Fellolwship sponsor
+- Professor Moira Whyte, CIR - Fellowship sponsor

-Professor Jeffrey Pollard, Centre for Reproductive Health
+- Professor Jeffrey Pollard, Centre for Reproductive Health

-Professor Bernard Malissen and Dr Sandrine Henri, CIML, Marseille, France
+- Professor Bernard Malissen and Dr Sandrine Henri, CIML, Marseille, France

-Professor Martin Guilliams, VIB, Ghent, Belgium
+- Professor Martin Guilliams, VIB, Ghent, Belgium